OpenNebula/docs/source/advanced_components/ha/frontend_ha_setup.rst

 A consensus algorithm is built around two concepts:

-* **System State**, in OpenNebula the system state is the data stored in the database tables (users, ACLs, or the VMs in the system).
+* **System State**, the OpenNebula data stored in the database tables (users, ACLs, or the VMs in the system).

 * **Log**, a sequence of SQL statements that are *consistently* applied to the OpenNebula DB in all servers to evolve the system state.

 To preserve a consistent view of the system across servers, modifications to system state are performed through a special node, the *leader*.
-The servers in the OpenNebula cluster elects a single node to be the *leader*.
+The servers in the OpenNebula cluster elect a single node to be the *leader*.
 The *leader* periodically sends heartbeats to the other servers, the *followers*, to keep its leadership.
 If a *leader* fails to send the heartbeat, *followers* promote to *candidates* and start a new election.

 Whenever the system is modified (e.g. a new VM is added to the system), the *leader* updates the log and replicates the entry in a majority of *followers* before actually writing it to the database.
-The latency of DB operations are thus increased, but the system state is safely replicated, and the cluster can continue its operation in case of node failure.
+The latency of DB operations is thus increased, but the system state is safely replicated, and the cluster can continue its operation in case of node failure.

 In OpenNebula, read-only operations can be performed through any oned server in the cluster; this means that reads can be arbitrarily stale but generally within the round-trip time of the network.